Ravnur-Inc/ams-api-replacement-demo-app/rms-live-demo-app/readme.md

 **NOTE**: You must have an active RMS account to run the application.

+**NOTE**: This app requires `ffmpeg` to be installed separately and available on your system PATH — it is not bundled with the repo.
+Install it with:

+- macOS: `brew install ffmpeg`
+- Windows: `choco install ffmpeg`, or download a build from [ffmpeg.org](https://ffmpeg.org/download.html) and add it to your PATH
+- Linux: `apt install ffmpeg` (Debian/Ubuntu) or your distro's package manager

+Verify with `ffmpeg -version` in a new terminal.
+If ffmpeg isn't found, the app fails immediately at startup with an error explaining how to install it.

 ## Installation instructions

 1. Open a command prompt in your working directory